Here's how Apple Watch Series 7 compares to the Series 6 and earlier

 Processor and storage

 Interestingly, it looks like Apple is using the same 64-bit dual-core processor in the Series 7 that launched in the Series 6.
-It may call the SiP the “S7” but the processor is the same.
+It is calling the SiP the “S7” but the processor is the same.

 Notably, Apple didn’t talk about the Series 7 processor during its announcement.
 While we shouldn’t expect a speed bump from Series 6 to 7, if you’re coming from earlier Apple Watch models you almost certainly will notice a faster, more responsive watch.